-Fantasy artists create in a number of media where the subject is the fantastic.
+Fantasy artists produce work in a number of mediums where the subject is the fantastic.
 Their work might portray swords and sorcery, mythical beings or persons, and otherworldly subjects such as alien landscapes and creatures.
 Fantasy art professionals use their imaginations, their artistic skills, and information about mythology and fantasy to create a visual representation of a fantastic creature or world.

 No formal education is required for a career as a fantasy artist, but art classes are usually part of the equation to improve skills to a professional level.
 Depending on the medium, classes in drawing, painting, sculpting, and calligraphy can all be useful.
 A background in mythology, anatomy, astronomy, botany, or zoology could also be important to help a fantasy artist create scenes and creatures that appear more believable to the viewer.

 Artistic endeavors require skill in one's chosen media - charcoal drawing or watercolor painting or sculpting, for example.
 Successful artists should also have some marketing and business skills in the event they choose to market their own work.

 Salaries in this field vary significantly.
 There are many people who create fantasy art as an avocation in addition to their 'day job', earning whatever they can by selling their art themselves.
 Fantasy artists' day jobs will often be in a related field, such as graphic design.
 Fine art professionals of all kinds - fantasy or otherwise - made a median wage of $46,450 per year in May 2015, according to the U.S. Bureau of Labor Statistics (BLS, 'www.bls.gov).